AlaaAlzahrani/Jiwar/docs/advanced/google_colab.rst

 Using Jiwar in Google Colab
 ===========================

-Google Colab provides a free, cloud-based environment for running Python code, including data analysis tools like Jiwar.
+Google Colab provides a free, cloud-based environment for running Python code.
 This guide will help you use Jiwar in Google Colab using the provided Jiwar_Tutorial.ipynb notebook.

 Getting Started with Jiwar in Google Colab
 ------------------------------------------